firasm/jupyterbook_course_template/getting-started/bits/pre_term_faq.md

     :color: primary
     :name: recorded-lectures

-Lectures may be recorded and will be posted if they are - mostly for students that miss the class and want to catch up on missed announcements.
+Lectures may be recorded and will be posted on Canvas if they are - mostly for students that miss the class and want to catch up on missed announcements.

 In general, I do not think re-watching lectures is a good way to study (even at 1.5x speed).
 It will be far more beneficial for you to try doing more problems and come to student hours or get extra help on the forum!